I Hope You Dance: Critical reception

 Deborah Evans Price of Billboard gave the song a positive review and wrote, "This is a career record.
 Years from now, when critics are discussing Womack's vocal gifts and impressive body of work, this is a song that will stand out.
 It's one of those life-affirming songs that makes you pause and take stock of how you're living.
 It's filled with lovely poetry that will make listeners think.
 It's a great song, and Womack does it justice.
 Her sweet, vulnerable voice perfectly captures the tender sentiment of the lyric.
 The production is clean and understated, letting Womack's stunning vocal and the great lyric take center stage.
 Excellence deserves to be rewarded."
 For its pop release, Chuck Taylor of the publication gave it a positive review and commended how it still kept the meaningful lyrics and how "it should not be missed".
 Ken Barnes of USA Today listed "I Hope You Dance" as the fourth best song of 2000 and wrote, "Uplifting message song whose greeting-card sentiments and imprecise rhymes are outweighed by a gorgeous performance by today's reigning pure-country vocalist."
 In 2024, Rolling Stone ranked the song at number 75 on its 200 Greatest Country Songs of All Time ranking.

+Singer-songwriter John Darnielle of the band the Mountain Goats said that he "hated everything about this song".
+He wrote the song "No Children" (2002) after changing the titular lyric to "I hope you die" and building a song around that spiteful perspective.

 Chart performance

 Womack became the first American artist to have the number-one year-end Adult Contemporary song since 1997.

 "I Hope You Dance" debuted at number 56 on the US Billboard Hot Country Songs chart, then known as Hot Country Singles & Tracks, the week of March 25, 2000, becoming the "Hot Shot Debut" of the week.
 It entered the top-ten of the chart the week of June 3, 2000, at number 8, becoming her first top ten single since "I'll Think of a Reason Later" (1999).
 It was one of her fastest runs to the top-ten.
-On July 8, 2000, the track would top the chart, displacing Chad Brock's "Yes!".
+On July 8, 2000, the track would top the chart, displacing Chad Brock's "Yes!"
 It became Womack's first and only number one single following four singles peaking at number 2, "The Fool", "You've Got to Talk to Me", "A Little Past Little Rock", and "I'll Think of a Reason Later".
 All of those songs except "You've Got to Talk to Me" did however top the Radio & Records country airplay chart.
 It is also Sons of the Desert's only number one single although they were featured as background vocals on Ty Herndon's 1998 number one single "It Must Be Love".
 The track spent an extended five week run atop the chart and overall spent 32 weeks on the chart.
 It ended 2000 as the seventh most played song on country radio.